 Now, beneath layers of obfuscation in the Terms and Conditions which came ready-ticked and which you didn’t read – because ain’t nobody got time for that – you’ve just agreed to pay this company money.

-You’re already strapped for cash, and now you’ve gone and agreed for them to debit a once-off initiation fee of up to R400 and a monthly fee of up to R100.
+That’s right.
+You’re already strapped for cash, and now you’ve gone and agreed for them to debit a once-off initiation fee, as well as a monthly service fee.

 What you’re paying for, under various terms or guises (depending on the company) is a ‘Financial Counselling Programme’ – and that’s not what you came here for, is it?
 If that’s what you needed, you’d go to your bank.

-So in effect, these companies are offering paralegal services and are allegedly masquerading as loan locators.
+So in effect, these companies are offering paralegal services and are, essentially, masquerading as loan locators.

 In other words – you didn’t read the T’s & C’s.